-Damage to services should be immediately reported to the Contract Administrator and the appropriate Supply Authority.
-Where necessary, the immediate vicinity should be evacuated and site personnel posted to prevent further danger.
+Damage to services should be immediately reported to the Contract Administrator and the appropriate supply authority, and HSE as required.
+Where necessary, the immediate area should be evacuated and site personnel informed to prevent further danger.

 If a gas leak is suspected all naked flames and other potential sources of ignition should be extinguished and/or removed to a place of safety.
 Police and Fire Services should be alerted as necessary, the Police should always be alerted where dangers are likely to affect others off site.
 Details of local public utility authority emergency contacts should be held on/or available to those in charge of the, site at all times.